Welcome to the Shaler Garden Club

 * Horticultural Therapy Program: Shaler Garden Club members work individually with residents of Hampton Fields Retirement Village to create wreaths or floral arrangements for their apartments.

-* Decorate three indoor Christmas trees at the Shaler North Hills Library.
-One is decorated with handmade ornaments made from natural dried plant materials, one with traditional ornaments and one with gingerbread cookies made by members.
+* Decorate four indoor Christmas trees at the Shaler North Hills Library.
+One is decorated with handmade ornaments made from natural dried plant materials, one with Santas, one with traditional ornaments and one with gingerbread cookies made by members.